2022-23 NBA MVP Race: Jayson Tatum Takes The First Place, Anthony Davis Is Finally In The Top 5

 2022-23 Player Statistics: 28.6 PPG, 12.8 RPG, 2.6 APG, 1.4 SPG, 2.4 BPG

 Who saw this Anthony Davis rejuvenation coming?
 The big man is finally playing up to his potential, posting spectacular two-way numbers across the board and dominating like the best big man in the league.
-There was never a question on the man’s talent, just his motivation and effort.
-That was proven to be true, because Davis has decided to dominate the inside as much as possible and is putting up MVP numbers.
+There was never a question of the man’s talent, just his motivation, and effort.
+That was proven to be true because Davis has decided to dominate the inside as much as possible and is putting up MVP numbers.

 4. Luka Doncic